 The Northwest Indian Fisheries Commission (NWIFC) is a support service organization for 20 treaty Indian tribes in western Washington.
-Headquartered in Olympia, the NWIFC employs approximately 65 people with satellite offices in Mount Vernon and Forks.
+Headquartered in Olympia, the NWIFC employs approximately 65 people with satellite offices in Burlington and Forks.

 The NWIFC was created following the U.S. v.
 Washington ruling (Boldt Decision) that re-affirmed the tribes’ treaty-reserved fishing rights and established them as natural resources co-managers with the State of Washington.
 The commission is composed of representatives from each member tribe who elect a chair, vice chair and treasurer.
 Commissioners provide direction to the NWIFC executive director, who in turn implements that direction.